tenstorrent/tt-metal/README.md

 cd <REPO>
 ```

-5. Install docs dependencies.
+5. Build and activate the TT-Metal environment:
 ```
-source ./run_docs_setup.sh
+source ./build_tt_metal.sh
 ```

-6. Now activate the environment and build HTML pages for the docs and launch a
+6. Now build HTML pages for the docs and launch a
    web server on the port `<port>`.

 ```
 cd docs
-source env/bin/activate
 PORT=<port> make all
 ```